ssaavedra/zhang-shasha/docs/index.rst

 computes the edit distance between the two given trees, as well as a small set of utilities to make its use convenient.

 If you'd like to learn more about how it works, see :doc:`references`.
+The algorithm has a time complexity of *O(nmdd′)*, where *n* and *m* are the numbers of nodes on the input trees, and *d* and *d′* are the depths of the input trees.

 Brought to you by Tim Henderson (tim.tadh@gmail.com) and Steve Johnson (steve@steveasleep.com).